jrfeathe/Quester2000/README.md

 # Quester2000

+Manage your to-do list better by tracking points to be redeemed for customizable rewards, promoting self rewarding while managing a healthy work-life balance.
 A modern web application built with **React + TypeScript + Vite**, using a **PostgreSQL** database powered by **Prisma ORM**.
-A web app for managing your to-do list that tracks points to be redeemed for customizable rewards.
-Tool for managing work-life balance.

 ---